StroboBrain/BachelorThesisFeatureModel/FeatureModel_SimpleTaskLayout/README.md

-# BasicTaskFeatureModel
+# Simple Task Layout Feature Model

-### BasicTask
+### Simple Task Layout
-Basic tasks are of following type: arithmetical expression =
+The simple task layout is as following: arithmetical expression = solution

+Only the arithmetical expression is given to the task solver.

-### Cross Constraints
+### Range Features
-The ranges are not explicit implemented, this is the reason some cross constraints are absent.
+Range features are light green color coded.
+These are the feature that can be more then just a Boolean value.